witnessmenow/ESP32-Trinity/setup.md

 Note: The Trinity has mainly been tested using 64x32 and 64x64 matrix panels.

 - On most displays, there are two connectors.
 There are arrows on the PCB of the display, the connector that the arrows are moving away from is the input.
-Insert the Trinity into this connector (there are arrows on the Trinity that should match the direction of the arrows on the display's PCB)
+Insert the Trinity into this connector (there are arrows on the Trinity that should match the direction of the arrows on the display's PCB).
+The Trinity connector is keyed so it can only be plugged in the correct way (once you pick the right connector!)
-- Most display's come with a power cable, connect that to the display and also to the green screw terminals of the shield.
-(Red = 5V, black = GND)
+- Most display's come with a power cable, connect that to the display and also to the green screw terminals of the Trinity.
+(Red cable = 5V, black cable = GND)

 ### Powering the project

 #### Power info

 - **The Trinity and display take 5V only!**.
 - The recommend way of powering the board is to one of the following:
   - The 2.1mm barrel jack
-     - The USB-C port
+  - The USB-C port (will not power the matrix out of the box, please see the section below for details)
   - The red and black screw terminals.
+- All methods of powering the board will also supply power to the ESP32.
 - The amount of amps needed depends on how many LEDs your project uses and how bright you make them, but I recommend roughly 3A for a 64x32 display to cover all scenarios and maybe 4A for a 64x64.
 I would also recommend allowing some head room, especially if you are getting a cheaper supply.

+#### Powering the matrix panel using USB-C

+By default the Trinity stops the USB-C power from reaching the Matrix panel.
+This is because some lower Amperage USB sources, such as your PC's USB port, may not be able to provide the power required to drive the display.

+If you are using a higher Amperage USB supply, such as a phone charger, you can enable powering the matrix via USB-C by moving the jumper pin to the two pins nearest the USB connector. (labeled "Diode Bypass")

-- The USB-C connector can also be used to power the project, but please see note in the **Power Configuration** section.
-It is limited by a 1.5/3 Amp poly fuse to ensure compatibility with lower power USB supplies.
-This means the fuse may cut-off on current draws of 1.5A or higher, but will definitely cut off at draws of 3A.
-It is possible to bypass this fuse.
+Powering the display via USB-C is limited by a 1.5/3 Amp poly fuse to protect your USB power supply.
+This basically means the fuse may cut-off on current draws of 1.5A or higher, but will definitely cut off at draws of 3A (the max USB supports @ 5V).
+It is possible to bypass this fuse, but do so at your own risk.

-#### Power Configuration

-There is a 3pin connector with a jumper pin on the Trinity, this is for configuring the power setup.
+Any other configuration for the jumper (including removing it) will return the default behavior of not allowing USB-C power to reach the Matrix panel.

-**Please note: "Diode Bypass" is not recommended when programming programming the Trinity, as your PC's USB port might not be able to provide the required current for the display.**
+**Please note: "Diode Bypass" should be removed when programming the Trinity, as you may damage your PC's USB port if the display tries to draw too much power.**

-- **Jumper on the two pins nearest the USB connector, labeled "diode bypass"** - This allows you to power the matrix display using the USB-C connector.
-- **Any other jumper config (including removing)** - The barrel jack/screw terminals will power your display and provide power your ESP32.
-USB can be connected for programming, but will not power the matrix.

 ## Software Setup